jumzzz/fast-safe/ch5_references/owner_dereference/README.md

 ### Answer
 - Yes, but you have to be very explicit if you want to.
-- In case of the likes of `print!` it doesn't do it if you perform dereferencing.
+- In case of passing by value (with dereferencing), let say in `print!` it doesn't do implicit moves if you perform dereferencing.
 - In case of the explicit assignments, like `let y_src = *x_ref`, moves happens.

 In this code, **No Transfer of Ownership Happens on Line 11 and Line 12**